Saint Louis Encephalitis

 St. Louis Encephalitis is similar to West Nile virus in that it is primarily a bird-mosquito disease.
 A mosquito will bite a bird infected with St. Louis Encephalitis and become infected.
 While looking for another blood meal, an infected mosquito can infect an uninfected bird or human.

-What are the signs and symptoms of St. Louis Encephalitis?
+Signs and symptoms of St. Louis Encephalitis are:

 - No Symptoms: Most of those infected with St. Louis Encephalitis will have no symptoms or signs and never feel sick